Facts about energy costs and Local Access Fees

 What other resources are available to Calgarians interested in education or mediation?

 Distribution charges have been increasing steadily in recent years.
-The UCA has a mandate to educate and mediate for Alberta’s small business, farm, and residential electricity, natural gas and water consumers and advocate for energy consumers.
-You can contact them at 403-310-4822 or UCAhelps@gov.ab.ca.
+The UCA has a mandate to educate and mediate.
+It offers services to small business, farm, residential electricity, natural gas and water consumers.
+It also acts as an advocate for energy consumers.
+You can contact them at 403-310-4822 or UCAhelps@gov.ab.ca..

 Related links